AarushKartik/Liar-Liar-Project/README.md

-# Site Walk
+# Liar-Liar Project

 ## Overview

-This project provides an implementation of a visual SLAM system and image processing pipelines.
-The repository contains various scripts and modules designed for simultaneous localization and mapping (SLAM) and image analysis tasks.
-This README provides a comprehensive guide to understanding the functionality and usage of the main components in the repository, specifically focusing on `main_droid_full.py` and `main_images_full.py`.
+This project provides a deep analysis of the Liar-Liar Dataset along with the study of individual impactful components within the dataset.
+The repository contains various scripts and modules designed for preprocessing and allowing the user to run through all necessary steps that have been performed.
+This README provides a comprehensive guide to understanding the functionality and usage of the main components in the repository, specifically focusing on `blank.py` and `blank.py`.

 ## Table of Contents
 - [Project Name](#project-name)